saurabhpat/Coursera_Capstone_Battle_Of_Neighborhoods/README.md

   	Found the neighborhoods where the restaurant can be choosed using K-Means Clustering algorithms.
 (More described in below section).

 2) Clustering for blogspot
-	Decided to expose various boroughs in London and expose them into FourSquareAPI.
+	Decided to expose various boroughs in London and expose them into FourSquareAPI

 	Stored borough name, latitude and longitude

 	Mapped stored boroughs on map using folium

-	After finding borough with highest Asian population, cluster the neighborhood only in this borough Populate AreaName, Latitude and Longitude in this borough Listed top 100 places around select borough upto a range of 500 kms radius Listed the venue, venue category, latitude, longitude into a dataframe Find the frequency of each venue category in given neighborhood Cluster the neighborhood venue categories grouping them by neighborhood.
-Also list top 10 popular places there Find the neighborhood which does not feature Asian restaurant in top 10 popular places.
+	After finding borough with highest Asian population, cluster the neighborhood only in this borough

+	Populate AreaName, Latitude and Longitude in this borough

+	Listed top 100 places around select borough upto a range of 500 kms radius

+	Listed the venue, venue category, latitude, longitude into a dataframe

+	Find the frequency of each venue category in given neighborhood

+	Cluster the neighborhood venue categories grouping them by neighborhood.
+Also list top 10 popular places there

+	Find the neighborhood which does not feature Asian restaurant in top 10 popular places